 I recommend getting a business coach at this point, to help you get some clarity and hold you accountable.
 If you can’t afford a one-on-one coach, join a small group session.

-But it’s taken me 3 years to get to this point, and it’s not uncommon at all for it to take that long or longer for a freelancer who is new to an industry or profession.
+But it’s taken me 3 years to get to this point.
+It’s not uncommon at all for it to take that long or longer for a freelancer who is new to an industry or profession.

 The early years are a steep but necessary learning curve.